Shopify/eng-intern-assessment-rails/README.md

 3. Familiarize yourself with the existing codebase, including the models, controllers, and views.

-4. Review the existing tests in the article_spec.rb file and understand their purpose and functionality.
+4. Review the existing tests in the article_test.rb file and understand their purpose and functionality.

 5. Run the tests locally using the rspec command to ensure they are passing.